ernstnaezer/MassTransit-JS/readme.md

 Introduction
 ------------
-MassTransit JS is a javascript implementation of the Masstransit messaging framework that bring this power to your browser.
+MassTransit JS is a javascript implementation of the Masstransit messaging framework that bring this power to your browser (and node-js, but this hasn't been tested).
 It provides a way to communicate with other MassTransit instances in your network via Stomp message brokering.
 The library is written for a project I'm currently working on and to get a better understanding of the MassTransit internals.
 By no means is it complete at this stage!
 Please check the *todo section* for details.

+At this moment you can both receive message from a MassTransit instance on the net, send subsciption information and publish messages, but again, at a very early stage.

 Component stack
 ---------------------------